-Murchison Falls is the country’s oldest conservation area, it was first gazetted as a Game Reserve in 1926 and later uplifted to a status of National Park in the year 1952.
-The southern part of Murchison conservation area is occupied by Bugungu wildlife reserve and Karuma wildlife reserve making it about 5,072Km2.
-Temperatures are usually hot rising to 290C during day and dropping to 180C in the night, the dry spell is from December towards the end of February and from June to September.
+Murchison Falls is the country’s oldest conservation area, it was first gazetted as a Game Reserve in 1926 and later uplifted to a status of a national park in the year 1952.
+The southern part of the Murchison falls conservation area is occupied by Bugungu wildlife reserve and Karuma wildlife reserve making it about 5,072km2.
+Temperatures are usually hot, rising to 290C during day and dropping to 180C in the night, the dry spell is from December towards the end of February and from June to September.

-The park is home to an impressive list of fauna, with more than 70mammal species and 450bird species including both forest and savanna species that can be seen on Game drives, launch trips and nature walks.
+Murchison falls national park is home to an impressive list of fauna, with more than 70 mammal species and 450 bird species including both forest and savanna species that can be seen on Game drives, launch trips and nature walks.
 The northern bank is a prime spot for game viewing and most of the game tracks lead from Paraa through this section.
 Some of the game you will find on this side of the park include; Lions, African Elephant, Hippopotamus, Rothschild’s Giraffes, Cape Buffalos, Uganda Kobs, Jackson’s Hartebeests and many other as well as a number of savanna bird species like the Abyssinian Ground Hornbill and Palm-nut Vulture.

 The stretch of the river offers refuge to various species of wildlife, the banks offer prime sightings of Elephants, Buffalos, Hippos, Nile Crocodiles and water birds while on launch cruises, the Nile corridor has such a good collection of aquatic birds such as the Shoebill Stork seen at the Delta point.

-Budongo Forest reserve, on the southern section of the park is a prime site for forest species such as Chimpanzees, Black and White Colobus, Olive Baboons, Pattus Monkeys, Grey Monkeys and many other primates and mammals.
-Birds are well represented with a count of over 360species including the rare Puvel’s Illadopsis.
+Situated on the southern section of Murchison Falls national park and conservation area is Budongo Forest reserve, a premier site for forest species such as Chimpanzees, Black and White Colobus, Olive Baboons, Pattus Monkeys, Grey Monkeys and many other primates and mammals.
+Birds are well represented with a count of over 360 species including the rare Puvel’s Illadopsis.
 With its remarkable bird list, bird watching is a rewarding venture for birders who make it to this beautiful park.

-Alternatively, the park can be accessed by a domestic flight either chartered or scheduled from Kajjansi airfield to Pakuba airfield north of Paraa, Chobe to the East or Bugungu airfield to the South in the park.
+Alternatively, the park can be accessed by a chartered or scheduled domestic flight from Kajjansi airfield /Entebbe to Pakuba airfield north of Paraa or Chobe to the East or Bugungu airfield to the South in the park.